No one has the right to say someone’s marriage was a failure.

 Marriages don’t fail.
 They simply end.
 And you enter the next phase of your life.

 After sixteen years of marriage, my husband and I have separated.
 He’s living in Winnipeg.
 And I’m staying in Arborg.

-My husband used to be uptown nearly everyday.
+My husband used to be uptown nearly everyday in Arborg.
 Then – alakazam – he disappeared, like our beloved Icelandic Riverbank Fireworks.
 I’m sure people were wondering where he’s been all this time.
 Was he ill?
 Away on business?
 Tied up in the basement?
 So many questions.